Leave this site

 Applications are only available when we are recruiting for police officers.

-Before you apply, check that recruitment is open and that you are eligible to apply.
+Before you apply, check that recruitment is open and that you are eligible to apply as only eligible candidates will be progressed to National sift.

 The national sift consists of two exercises testing the competencies and values that are important for the role of police constable.
 You will be asked to complete a situational judgement test (SJT) and a behavioural-style questionnaire